What Can You Put in a Skip Bin?

 Bricks and concrete can be disposed of in a skip, but they must be disposed of separately from any other type of waste.
 This rule also applies to sand, soil and dirt.
 Please see the sections below for more information.

-Many electronics, such as computers and televisions, cannot be disposed of in a skip.
+Many electronics, such as computers and televisions, cannot be disposed of in a skip and are classified as e-waste.
 The Electronics section below has more details.

 See our General Waste page for more information on filling a skip with household rubbish.